kenshuri/django_custom_user_model/README.md

 ## Minimal Django Custom User Model

 Minimal Django Custom User model where the email is used as username.
+Refer to this [blog post](https://blog.kenshuri.com/posts/003_define_custom_user.md) for details!

 ### Installation